utshomax/postman-docs/src/pages/docs/postman-flows/concepts/organizing-a-flow.md

 ### Grouping

 Grouping allows any number of blocks and annotations to be grouped together.
 This group can then be named, given a color, resized, and have blocks added or removed from it.
 This can be useful in an instance where serval blocks may be involved in performing a task such as sending an email.
-Grouping can be done by either
+The grouping menu can be accessed by either holding down shift and dragging the mouse cursor around a set of blocks, or holding the command (Mac) or control (Windows) key, and then clicking the blocks to add.
+Pressing the icon that looks like a file will create a group.

 ![Grouping](https://assets.postman.com/postman-labs-docs/concepts/grouping.gif)